slemire/slemire.github.io/_posts/2020-07-04-htb-writeup-forwardslash.md

 Location: http://forwardslash.htb
 ```

 Oh oh...
 The website has been defaced by the infamous **The Backslash Gang**.
-I don't see any links or any html comments that might indicate what to do next.
-I have no idea who that Sharon person referenced on the website is.
+I don't see any links or any html comments that might indicate what to do next and I have no idea who that Sharon person referenced on the website is.

 ![](/assets/images/htb-writeup-forwardslash/web1.png)

-Since the website the hostname (not just the IP address), it's worth looking for additional vhosts.
+Since the website is using the hostname (not just the IP address), it's worth looking for additional vhosts.
 I'll use gobuster for this and discover that there is a vhost for `backup.forwardslash.htb`:

 ```
 root@kali:~/htb/forwardslash# gobuster vhost -q -w ~/tools/SecLists/Discovery/DNS/subdomains-top1million-5000.txt -t 50 -u http://forwardslash.htb